 Corporate leaders like Microsoft, General Motors, Amazon, and Walmart have taken full advantage of the brand value of communicating green power purchases.
 Beyond reinforcing a positive message behind their products and services, their focus on marketing green power efforts has helped these corporations demonstrate social responsibility to NGOs, generate powerful buzz for the role of the corporate green power purchaser, enhance their appeal to talent looking for a responsible employer, and produce substantial positive publicity.
 Our industry friends and clients enjoy significant PR benefits from The New York Times, Bloomberg Markets, WSJ’s Market Watch, and GreenBiz, to name a few.

 In addition to the positive press, organizations are also able to leverage news across multiple platforms including social media, web content, print materials, custom products, award nominations, partnership applications, case studies, and other collateral.
 Each marketing avenue uniquely connects the brand to new audiences and a broader community of like-minded stakeholders.

-Schneider Electric’s expert communications team helps our global renewable energy and climate change advisory clients professionally message their clean energy purchases and sustainability commitments to a variety of internal and external audiences.
+Schneider Electric’s expert communications services team helps our global renewable energy and climate change advisory clients professionally message their clean energy purchases and sustainability commitments to a variety of internal and external audiences.
 From award-winning case studies to claims consultations and ESG report writing services, we provide the marketing tools needed to credibly deliver the highest results from organizational sustainability communications.

 Contact us to learn more about how to amplify your organization's accomplishments and capture the brand value of your sustainability progress.